-The process of getting registered is a bit cumbersome, but once the applications are filled out, it’s just a matter of following the Agency’s Instructions.
+The process of getting registered is a bit cumbersome, but once the applications are filled out, it’s just a matter of following the Agency’s instructions.

-In Australia, Registered Nurses are registered through Australian Health Practitioners Regulation Agency (AHPRA).
+In Australia, Registered Nurses are registered through the Australian Health Practitioners Regulation Agency (AHPRA).
 There are offices in the capital city of each state.
 Although it’s a similar process to applying for licensure from state to state in the United States, the Agency has several additional requirements and fees for overseas applicants.

 Firstly, the process is long.
-If you are considering travelling abroad in the next year, I’d recommend you start on the application immediately.
-When I sent my application into AHPRA, I was on assignment in Miami, Florida.
+If you are considering traveling abroad in the next year, I’d recommend you start on the application immediately.
+When I sent my application to AHPRA, I was on assignment in Miami, Florida.
 I mailed it in early August knowing I had a flight scheduled to leave the United States in late October.
 By the time I had left, I hadn’t received any feedback from the Agency.

 It was several months before AHPRA contacted me via email with a list of necessary documents Mine had not been specific enough for their requirements.

 AHPRA requests verification of employment from your current job and certification of work experience for the past five years, plus a certification of your licenses from all states the nurse has been licensed in the past five years.
 Their requirements for letters from an employer are very specific: the length of time the nurse worked for the organization, whether it was full time or part-time, and it must be on company letterhead.
 A resume or CV is required as well with your signature on each page.

 My waiting process was long due to the fact that I was in Australia when I received notification requesting more specific letters.
 All but one of my letters had left out “full or part-time”.
 AHPRA only accepts the original letters and mailing anything to Australia takes time.